nx-lr/protea/readme.md

 ## Functions

-Functions form the heart of Saga Writing pure functions is very simple:
+Functions form the heart of Saga.
+Writing them is very simple:

 ```dart
 func double(i: int): int = i * 2
 ```

-Functions can also be written using a special syntax that resembles Ruby, with the
+Functions can also be written using a special syntax that resembles Ruby, with the arguments written in between pipe characters instead:

 ```dart
 val add = |x, y, z| x + y + z